chriskmanx/qmole-packages/README.md

 ![System Overview](system-overview.png)

+## Manifest

+### REPO

+The hosted repository - what Cydia connects to for installation to iPhone & iPad via dedicated Cydia source.

+### DEBS

+Debian package sources used to build the REPO.

+### scripts

+Various helper and build scripts to assist with building the REPO.

+### Avian tar archive

+Archive build of the Avian light weight Java virtual machine for iOS

 ## Licence Disclaimer

 QMole is hereby released open-source under the GPL.
 Previous releases were licensed closed-source (this continues to apply to the existing binaries up to and including beta version 0.7).
 The reason for the closed-source release is that QMole has dependencies on screen viewer libraries which themselves are closed-source and licensed content.
 Adopters have 3 main choices: